Jan 12, 2021 9:18:40 AM

 Today, producers rely on computers to create loops.
 This significantly speeds up the dubbing preparation process and facilitates the work of audio engineers.
 However, the dubbing process is still highly dependent on the willingness of the actors to complete the work demanded of them while in the studio.

-Traditional ADR vs Speech-to-Speech synthesis technology?
+Traditional ADR vs Speech-to-Speech voice conversion technology?

 As you already know, additional dialogue recording (ADR) is the process of dubbing the original dialogue of a movie after filming has wrapped.